-Let’s follow the course of the river Sesia, you will see its waters flowing clear and fast along an easy path, you will see those foaming waters that shape the banks of the sweet lands of Novara and Vercelli.
+Let’s follow the course of the Sesia river, you will see its waters flowing clear and fast along an easy path, you will see those foaming waters that shape the banks of the sweet lands of Novara and Vercelli.

-The Sesia, born from the stormy Monte Rosa is the longest river in Piedmont, and today from its banks it starts and ends our journey to discover those majestic wines of the North emerged from the water and torn from the sea.
+The Sesia river, born from the stormy Monte Rosa is the one of the longest rivers in Piedmont, and today from its banks it starts and ends our journey to discover those majestic wines of the North that emerged from the water and torn from the sea.

-The bed of the river Sesia creates a sort of frame in which stand out those areas rich in iron and magnesium, characterized by the enchanting morphology moulded by the melting of ancient alpine glaciers and the course of the rivers.
-In the Novara area, among the green hills that meet the plain, along with the east coast of the river, there are four important appellations from North to South: Colline Novaresi, Fara, Sizzano and Ghemme.
+The bed of the Sesia creates a sort of frame in which stand out those areas rich in iron and magnesium, characterized by the enchanting morphology molded by the melting of ancient alpine glaciers and the course of the rivers.
+In the Novara area, among the green hills that meet the plain, along with the east coast of the river, there are four important appellations from North to South: Colline Novaresi, Fara, Sizzano, and Ghemme.

 Colline Novaresi is a DOC recognized in 1994 and includes many types of wine, from Nebbiolo to Vespolina, from Croatina up to even white wines.
 Its area of production is wide and its wines are fresh and fragrant but if they rest for a few years they can give wonderful sensations.

 The wines “Fara” were instead much appreciated by abbots, bishops and lords but we cannot certainly say that Nebbiolo plays the role of the first actor in these wines; it is in fact accompanied by the good presence of Vespolina and Rara Grapes, and these are mostly wines to be tasted immediately.